thomasschafer/trading-bot/README.md

 # Trading bot

 This project is an automated trading system that trades cryptocurrencies on the Binance exchange.
-By default it trades **BTC/USDT**, but all pairs on the exchange can be traded.
+By default it trades **BTC/USDT**, but any other pairs on the exchange can be traded.

 The project contains a number of pre-built trading strategies, located inside **`strategies.py`**.
 The default strategy uses an LSTM neural network, which has been trained on all available 1-minute BTC/USDT data from Binance (around 3 years worth in total).